limbo666/VBS-Greeting-Telegram-push-notification/Script/Bonus-Script/README_Bonus.md

 Run the script with a parameter to send a custom message:

-cmd

-Copy code

-`cscript SendToTelegram.vbs "This is the text to send"`
+`SendToTelegram.vbs "This is the text to send"`

 #### Sending a Default Message

 Run the script without parameters to send the default message:

-cmd

-Copy code

-`cscript SendToTelegram.vbs`
+`SendToTelegram.vbs`